Sleeps 2 + 1 in a family bedroom - 4 Star Visit Wales Grade

 The rugged coastline of northern Pembrokeshire is renowned for it's beauty with imposing 300ft cliffs falling to the clear waters of St Brides Bay.

 Beaches as stunning as Barafundle are hard to beat and several major films have used this beautiful area as sets - Harry Potter, Robin Hood and Moby Dick to mention a few of our celebrities.
 During 2014 a remake of Dylan Thomas's Under Milk Wood was filmed in Solva.
-Rhys Efans took the part of first voice, Charlotte Church, Neil Kinnock and a host of rugby stars were also in the cast.
+Rhys Efans took the part of Captain Cat, Charlotte Church was Polly Garter and Neil Kinnock and a host of rugby stars were also in the cast.

 There are food and music festivals in St David's and Fishguard as well as the Pembrokeshire Fish week which boasts one of the county's principal products - FISH..

-Stay at the Farmhouse - or one of your other properties in or near Solva - and relax and enjoy your stay in Pembrokeshire knowing that the accommodation will meet your needs.
+Stay at the Farmhouse, The Stable, The Tackroom or the Granary at Llanddinog, or one of your other properties in Solva - and relax and enjoy your stay in Pembrokeshire knowing that the accommodation will meet your needs.

 Solva and it's surrounding areas are set in the heart of the glorious St David's peninsular, and the Pembrokeshire National Park.
 The challenge of the 186 miles of the Pembrokeshire Coast Path is a must for the more active, or even those who want a gentle stroll on the less challenging parts.
 Blue Flag beaches are everywhere and within easy driving distances, Newgale, Whitesands, Broad Haven, Sandy Haven, Freshwater East to name a few.
 Surfing in Pembrokeshire is said to be some of the best sets in the world and many of the activity centres offer lessons and well as surf board hire.